 Buzzdock will automatically enable the following setting preferences for your browsers, and may be adjusted after install as follows:

 • ON -> Open search results in a new browser tab.

 These settings may be changed at any time, but doing so may interfere with the operation of Buzzdock.

-If selected, Buzzdock will set the default home page and default search on IE, Firefox and Chrome to use the Buzzdock.com custom search interface.
+If selected, Buzzdock may change the user’s default browser home page and default search settings on IE, Firefox, and Chrome, and the new tab settings on IE, to use the Buzzdock.com custom search interface.

 This setting can be changed by following the steps below:

 Default New Tab:

 Buzzdock can be installed on Internet Explorer, Firefox, and Google Chrome web browsers.
 You may uninstall Buzzdock at any time.
 To uninstall from any of the supported browsers on Windows, go to the Windows Start Menu and then to Control Panel > Add/Remove ("Programs & Features" in Vista/Windows 7) and click "Remove" next to 'Buzzdock'.
 Note that after you uninstall Buzzdock, certain related files may remain on your system, including browser cookies and Flash cookies.
 These remnant files are a record of your previous download of the Company's software, and are not executable programs.
 These files help the Company prevent fraud on the Services and to better service you if you choose to download Buzzdock again.
 The Company will not use the files to track you or otherwise collect or store personally identifying information about you.
 These remnant files may include Local Storage Objects (LSOs) such as Flash cookies and HTML5 to store cookies, beacons, scripts and pixels.
 Various browsers may offer their own management tools for removing HTML5 LSOs.
 To manage Flash cookies, please click here.
 Flash cookies and Browser cookies may be removed following the steps in the links provided below: